-Into the late 1990s, Esther Short Park was unkempt and crime- and drug-ridden.
+Into the late 1990s, Esther Short Park was unkempt and crime and drug-ridden.
 Vancouver Mayor Royce Pollard, responding to citizen complaints, made the park's renovation his personal project.
 A little over a decade later, the park had transformed into the inviting community hub it is today.

-The city's first piece of public art, a bronze statue of "The Pioneer Mother" was ceremoniously unveiled in 1929.
+The City's first piece of public art, a bronze statue of "The Pioneer Mother" was ceremoniously unveiled in 1929.
 She still stands at the north entrance to the park.
 Various other attractions, including a skating rink, a wading pool and a railroad engine, have since come and gone.

-The site serves as a year-round venue for a variety of public and private events, programs, concerts and other activities, including:
+Esther Short Park serves as a year-round venue for a variety of public and private events, programs, concerts and other activities, including:

 An area has been designated in Esther Short Park for people wishing to participate in Free Speech.
 Technically, the entire park is available for Free Speech activities, unless closed to the public through a special event permit.
-See the link below for a map and information on the Free Speech Area in the park.